saastechacademy/foundation/udm/beginner/product-category-type.md

 #### 8. What's New
 - **Purpose**: All the fresh arrivals in a e-commerce site are displayed under What's New Category.The prod catalog category type for this category is WHATS_NEW.
 Only one category of this type exist for a catalog.
 - **Category Type**: CATALOG_CATEGORY
-- **Example**: Lets create the Most Popular category and place relevant products in it.
+- **Example**: Lets create the `WHATS_NEW` category and place relevant products in it.
 ABC's laptop was classified as a New Item for 2 months after its release.
 ```
 {
   "ProductCategory":{